 A note on canning

 If you've never canned anything before, this is a great 'intro to canning recipe' as its high acidity and few ingredients leave little room for error.
-Before beginning, please ensure sure you familiarize yourself with the basic process for canning high acid foods,!
+Before starting, please familiarize yourself with the basic process for canning high-acid foods!
 Knowing how to safely can foods is very important to prevent botulism, and if done correctly, will allow you to store the green tomato chow in a cool, dark place for up to 18 months!
 The processed jars also make a great gift during the holidays!

 If you don't wish to can this recipe, you can also just cool the finished chow and refrigerate it in jars for up to a month.